sochix/TLSharp/README.md

 List of donators:
 * [mtbitcoin](https://github.com/mtbitcoin)

+# Contributors
+* [Afshin Arani](http://aarani.ir) - TLGenerator, and a lot of other usefull things

 # License

 **Please, provide link to an author when you using library**

 The MIT License

-Copyright (c) 2015 Ilya Pirozhenko http://www.sochix.ru/ & Afshin Arani http://aarani.ir
+Copyright (c) 2015 Ilya Pirozhenko http://www.sochix.ru/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: